What does a Mortgage Loan Originator do?

 How to become a Mortgage Loan Originator?

-- Pass the NMLS test.
-The National Mortgage Licensing System (NMLS) test is a key requirement.
-It ensures that candidates understand the mortgage industry.
+- Pass the National Mortgage Licensing System (NMLS) Exam.
+This test ensures you understand the mortgage industry's rules and practices.

 How long does it take to become a Mortgage Loan Originator?